haidaraM/zsh-history-cleaner/Readme.md

 ## Usage
-By default, the duplicates command are remove from the history file
+By default, the duplicates command are remove from the history file. **Note that multilines command with backslash are note supported.**
 ```shell script
 $ zhc --help
 Clean your Zsh history by removing duplicates command etc...